Meeran1403/Meeran1403/README.md

 🔧 Aspiring Embedded Software Developer | Firmware Engineer
-🛠️ Like to explore the depths of BIOS/UEFI, Device Drivers, RTOS, and Linux Kernel Development
+🛠️ Like to explore the depths of BIOS/UEFI, Device Drivers, RTOS, and Linux Kernel Development 📽️ Projects I have attached My project files check it below

 ---

 ### 👀 Interests